geeksblabla/geeksblabla.com/blablas/ep2/index.md

 01.15 Talk about Hooks, Pure components and React fiber

 01.32 Do you have any future project in the open source ?

+01.35 The open source in morocco & Advices for Moroccan programmers